Group Director

 PRINCIPAL INVESTIGATOR

-Dr. Patrick is an Assistant Professor in the Department of Civil, Construction, and Environmental Engineering (CCEE) with an affiliate appointment in Mechanical and Aerospace Engineering (MAE) and member of the Center for Additive Manufacturing and Logistics (CAMAL) at North Carolina State University.
-He is interested in the development of multifunctional, structural composites to address interdisciplinary challenges in modern aerospace, automotive, civil, energy, and naval applications.
+Dr. Patrick is an Associate Professor in the Department of Civil, Construction, and Environmental Engineering (CCEE) with an affiliate appointment in Mechanical and Aerospace Engineering (MAE) and member of the Center for Additive Manufacturing and Logistics (CAMAL) at NC State University.
+He is developing multifunctional composites to address interdisciplinary challenges in aerospace, automotive, civil, energy, and naval infrastructure.

 GRADUATE STUDENTS